wikimedia/wikidata-query-rdf/README.md

 ==================

 Tools for Querying Wikibase instances with RDF.
 The modules:
+* blazegraph - Blazegraph extension to make querying Wikibase instances more efficient
+  * GPLv2 Licensed
+* war - Configurations for Blazegraph and the service
+  * GPLv2 Licensed
 * tools - Tools for syncing a Wikibase instance with an SPARQL 1.1 compliant triple store
   * Apache Licensed
-* blazegraph - Blazegraph extension to make querying Wikibase instances more efficient
- * GPLv2 Licensed
 * common - Code shared between tools and blazegraph
   * Apache Licensed
+* testTools - Helpers for testing
+  * Apache Licensed
 * gui - UI for running queries and displaying results
   * Apache Licensed
 * dist - scripts for running the service
   * Apache Licensed

+See more in the [User Manual](https://www.mediawiki.org/wiki/Wikidata_query_service/User_Manual).

 Development Notes
 -----------------